Carrot cake is healthy, right? Because carrots, right?

 With these devilishly good Carrot Cake Shakeology Energy Balls, you can have your carrot cake and eat it, too.

-These “bliss balls” are made with shredded carrots, oats, Vanilla Shakeology and sweetened with dates.
-And the right balance of cinnamon, clove, and ginger make you feel like you’re enjoying a real bite of carrot cake.
+These “bliss balls” are made with shredded carrots, oats, Vanilla Whey Shakeology and sweetened with dates.
+And the right balance of cinnamon, clove, and ginger makes you feel like you’re enjoying a real bite of carrot cake.

 I had to test several to get the flavor just right for these Carrot Cake Shakeology Energy Balls, so to save time I bought a bag of pre-shredded carrots.
 Freshly grated carrots are wetter and could make the “dough” for the carrot cake balls a little sticky.